 Prior to valve opening, the forces from back pressure acting on both sides of that portion of the disc that overhangs the nozzle balance each other while the area of the back covering the valve nozzle is unbalanced.
 Superimposed back pressure acting on the unbalanced area thus raises the set pressure by the amount of the superimposed back pressure.
-The bench pressure setting must therefore be lowered by the amount of superimposed back pressure.
+The bench pressure setting must therefore be lowered by the amount of superimposed back pressure to allow the valve to open at the operational set pressure.
 For this reason, conventional safety relief valves are not suitable for variable superimposed back pressure and should not normally be manifolded.